shulamitmorjossef/Expresso-Server/README.md

 Steps to install and run the project:

 1. Install Node.js along with npm:

-- Check if npm is already installed: o Open the terminal or cmd and type the command: 'npm -v' to check if it is already installed on your computer.
-- If Node.js and npm are not installed: o Go to the official Node.js website and download the installer from the following link: https://nodejs.org/en. o Install Node.js, which will also install npm along with it.
+If Node.js and npm are not installed:
+- Go to the official Node.js website and download the installer from the following link: https://nodejs.org/en.
+- Install Node.js, which will also install npm along with it.

 - Make sure the PATH is set correctly by following these steps: o Open the Control Panel and click on "System and Security". o Click on "System" and then on "Advanced System Settings".